Flame Retardants in Car Seats & Mattresses: 2025 Update

 Why flame retardants were used (and why they failed)

 For decades, manufacturers drenched car seats and mattresses in chemicals to meet a 1970s federal flammability standard (NHTSA FMVSS 302).
 The goal was noble: prevent fires.
-The Reality: Research showed these chemicals (like TDCPP and PBDEs) did little to stop real-world fires but migrated out of the foam and into dust, where babies inhaled and ingested them.
+The Reality: Research from Consumer Reports and the Green Science Policy Institute showed these chemicals (like TDCPP and PBDEs) did little to stop real-world fires but migrated out of the foam and into dust, where babies inhaled and ingested them.
 The 2024/2025 Shift: New laws in California (AB 1059) and New York have effectively banned many of these chemicals in mattresses and furniture.
 While car seats are federally regulated (exempting them from some state bans), the market has shifted.
 Parents demanded chemical-free safety, and engineered textiles have made it possible.

 • Chemicals migrate into house dust